-The New York Post and various H.R./legal publications have interviewed Dan, and his work has been quoted, cited, or acknowledged by newspapers such as The Wall Street Journal and RT; academic outlets such as Cornell University's School of Industrial and Labor Relations, University of Pennsylvania, University of Virginia, Pace University, and Arizona State University; and H.R./legal publications such as H.R.
-Executive, H.R.
-Morning, Willis Wire, Social Science Research Network, American Society of Employers, International Lawyer, Lawyers.com, SHRM, and MCC.
-One of the articles Dan co-authored was quoted in the Respondent's brief before the U.S. Supreme Court in NASA v.
+Dan also was quoted in the respondent's brief before the U.S. Supreme Court in NASA v.
 Nelson.
-And an article accrediting Dan for his research assistance was cited in the Petitioner's certioriari and briefing papers (and the Chamber of Commerce's amicus filing) before the U.S. Supreme Court in University of Texas Southwestern Medical Center v.
-Nassar, as well as by the law reviews of the University of Chicago, University of Texas, Boston College, the College of William & Mary, and the University of Arkansas at Little Rock.
+And an article accrediting Dan for his research assistance was cited in the Petitioner's certiorari and briefing papers (and the Chamber of Commerce's amicus filing) before the U.S. Supreme Court in University of Texas Southwestern Medical Center v.
+Nassar, as well as by All Business, Bloomberg BNA, Defense Counsel Journal, and Statistics of Discrimination, and by the law journals of Boston College, Cardozo School of Law, the College of William & Mary, Northwestern University, Ohio State University, Seton Hall University, Stanford University, the University of Arkansas at Little Rock, University of Chicago, University of Mississippi, University of Texas and University of Wisconsin, among other publications.

 Dan has presented, or been published or cited, at conferences or seminars held by the Academy of Legal Studies in Business, American Bar Association, Association of Records Managers and Administrators, King County Bar Association, New Jersey Defense Association, New York State Bar Association, Proskauer’s Law and the Workplace, and Seton Hall Health Law Forum.